 - Add to cakes, bakes, muffins, pancakes etc

-- Non edibles such as face packs, soaps, bath salts etc
+- Non-edibles such as face packs, soaps, bath salts etc

-I look forward to seeing your funky green dishes on Instagram, Facebook & Twitter!
-Don’t forget to tag me so I can send you a like!
+I look forward to seeing your funky green dishes on Instagram, Facebook & Twitter.
+And don’t forget to tag me so I can send you a like!

 Wash leaves well in plenty of cold water.
 Drain and dry by patting with a clean tea towel.